Yu Wang

 Math & Phys Differential Geometry and Manifold, Measure Theory, Real and Functional Analysis, Partial Differential Equations, Complex Analysis, Mathematics of Modern Physics, Modern and Optimal Control Theory, Inverse Problems, Optimal Transport, Computational Physics and Math, Physically Based Simulation, Numerical Methods for PDEs;

-CS & AI Advanced Algorithms, Distributed System Engineering, Machine and Robotics Intelligence, Computer Architecture, Software System Engineering, Modern Computer Networks, Modern Operating System, Algorithms for Big Data, Theoretical Computer Science, Advanced Computer Vision, Advanced Machine Learning.
+CS Advanced Algorithms, Distributed System Engineering, Computer Architecture, Software System Engineering, Modern Computer Networks, Modern Operating System, Algorithms for Big Data, Theoretical Computer Science.